 Police can seize your property if it is believed to be evidence of a crime.
+So how do I get my seized money back?
 One of the more common areas of controversy regarding police taking property today is civil asset forfeiture.
 In this situation, the police may seize your property even if you are have not been charged with a crime.
 How can you get it back?

 To achieve the best results, it is recommended to find a good asset forfeiture lawyer to assist you in getting your seized property back.
 It is smart to find an attorney who is highly experienced in forfeiture cases.
 Forfeiture cases procedures are different than regular civil procedures, so it is important to have a lawyer who knows this side of the law well.

 The process you have to go through will depend upon which department seized your property.
 Was it a state, local or federal agency?
 You may not always know at the start of your case whether it will be a federal or state case.
 Even if the state police have seized your property, it can be turned over to the DEA, the Justice Department, Customs, or another federal agency.
 The state or local agency can receive a kickback of as much as 80% of the value of your seized property; this is done under the ‘equitable sharing program.’

 If yours is a federal asset forfeiture case, things will usually start with a notice of forfeiture, or a civil forfeiture complaint.
 These communications will arrive by registered mail.

 If you have not yet gotten any communication in the mail, you only can wait.
 Current forfeiture laws prohibit you from filing a civil lawsuit to get your property returned.
 The federal government is supposed to initiate the process within a ‘reasonable time.’
 If it does not, you and your attorney can raise the ‘unreasonable delay’ defense, which is detailed later in this article.
 There is little you can do to speed up the case process, other than write or call the police to ask them to start the case.